-I’ve had loads of young and old cashiers at the grocery store ask me what my vegetables were while checking out.
-Okay, so maybe not a lot of people eat Swiss chard or escarole, but the day I bought my parsnips, the cashier didn’t know what they were, either.
+I’ve had loads of young cashiers at the grocery store ask me what my vegetables were in the checkout line, scanning all my groceries.
+It’s amazing to me!
+Some might be a little more unusual than others like Swiss chard or escarole, but Brussels sprouts?
+C’mon, man!
+When I bought my parsnips to make this soup the cashier didn’t know what they were, either.

 Parsnips look like thick, pale carrots, and they taste a bit like them, too.
 They’re a little sweet, and since I roasted the carrots and parsnips, that sweetness was enhanced.

 Maybe some folks just need a little vegeducation!
 Now’s your chance to get to know parsnips — what a delicious way to learn!

 The tops of the carrots I bought were so green and pretty, it seemed a shame to just toss them.
 I decided to use up all parts of my carrots and I made pesto with the greens.
 It makes a flavorful and colorful option to use as a topping for the soup or just as a simple dip with some crunchy crackers.